shutingrz/bind9/doc/arm/reference.rst

    is 28 days (40320 minutes).

 ``notify-rate``
-   The rate at which NOTIFY requests will be sent during normal zone maintenance operations.
+   This specifies the rate at which NOTIFY requests are sent during normal zone maintenance operations.
 (NOTIFY requests due to initial zone loading are subject to a separate rate limit; see below.)
 The default is 20 per second.
-The lowest possible rate is one per second; when set to zero, it will be silently raised to one.
+The lowest possible rate is one per second; when set to zero, it is silently raised to one.

 ``startup-notify-rate``
-   The rate at which NOTIFY requests will be sent when the name server is first starting up, or when zones have been newly added to the nameserver.
+   This is the rate at which NOTIFY requests are sent when the name server is first starting up, or when zones have been newly added to the nameserver.
 The default is 20 per second.
-The lowest possible rate is one per second; when set to zero, it will be silently raised to one.
+The lowest possible rate is one per second; when set to zero, it is silently raised to one.

 ``serial-query-rate``
-   Slave servers will periodically query primary servers to find out if zone serial numbers have changed.
+   Secondary servers periodically query primary servers to find out if zone serial numbers have changed.
 Each such query uses a minute amount of the secondary server's network bandwidth.
 To limit the amount of bandwidth used, BIND 9 limits the rate at which queries are sent.
    The value of the ``serial-query-rate`` option, an integer, is the maximum number of queries sent per second.
 The default is 20 per second.
-The lowest possible rate is one per second; when set to zero, it will be silently raised to one.
+The lowest possible rate is one per second; when set to zero, it is silently raised to one.

 ``transfer-format``
    Zone transfers can be sent using two different formats,